 This course is a detailed study of body structure and function utilizing principles of chemistry, biochemistry as well as anatomy and physiology.
-It includes the following topics: cardiovascular system, lymphatic system, nonspecific defense and immunity, respiratory system, digestive system, urinary system, fluid/electrolyte and acid/base balance, and reproductive system
+It includes the following topics: cardiovascular system, lymphatic system, nonspecific defense and immunity, respiratory digestive system. system. urinary system, fluid/electrolyte and acid/base balance, and reproductive system